Lambosaurus/hives-and-torches/systems/actions.md

 ## Cast a spell: `primary`, `unsafe`
 Spellcasting characters may use their turn to cast a spell.
-See [Spells](systems\spells.md) for more information.
+See [Spells](spells.md) for more information.

 ## Use an item: `primary`, `unsafe`
 A character may use a special item from their inventory.
 A typical example of this is drinking a potion.

+## Grapple `primary`
+A character may try to grapple a foe within natural reach.
+To grapple a foe, you must have at least one completely free hand.
+You must roll a strength test against their dexterity.
+On success, the foe is [grappled](statuses.md#grappled), and may not move.
+Once a foe is grappled, you may use your movement to move up to half your speed, taking your foe with you.

+The grappled foe may use its primary action to make a strength test against you to escape.

 ## Off hand attack: `secondary`
 If your character has a weapon in their off hand, and has already attacked with their primary action, they may make a second attack.
 This follows the rules of a melee attack, but has the following restrictions:
  * Both weapons must be `light`
- * The primary attack will have the damage dice reduced by 1 size.
- * The secondary attack will have the damage dice reduced by 2 sizes.
+ * Both attacks will be at [disadvantage](rolls.md#Disadvantage).

 ## Push: `secondary`
 If your character has a free hand or shield, they may make a strength test against the foe to push them back 5 feet.

-## Movement: `secondary`, `unsafe`
+## Move: `secondary`, `unsafe`
-Your character moves at a comfortable pace, moving up to their movement.
+Your character moves at a comfortable pace, moving up to their normal movement.
 This may be interleaved with your other actions.

 ## Manouvering: `secondary`
 Your character makes a careful 5 foot step.
 This does **not** trigger an attack of opportunity.